Dr Fred Nouh

 ACL Reconstruction Surgery

-ACL reconstruction is surgery to replace the ligament in the center of the knee connecting the Femur and Tibia (the anterior cruciate ligament or ACL) with a new ligament.
+Anterior cruciate ligament (ACL) reconstruction is surgery to replace the ligament in the center of the knee connecting the femur and tibia (the anterior cruciate ligament or ACL) with a new ligament.
 The ligaments prevent the knee joint from moving sideways and thus provide stability.
+The ligament can be injured in several ways, such as through sudden changes in direction, stopping suddenly, slowing down while running, landing from a jump incorrectly, or through direct contact or collision, resulting in a torn ACL.

 Normal and Turn ACL